 It’s a solidarity thing, and I think it is really important to know that no matter what, your son or daughter can look out into the stands and see that their family is there.
 Limiting friend time is another way to encourage relationships between siblings, especially if one of the kids is not being kind to the other ones.
 My philosophy is if you cannot treat your sister nicely, why would I allow you to go to another person’s home?
 Treating who you live with, with respect, even if you don’t always get along, is important.

 3. Overly encourage the kindness you see displayed in sibling relationships, organically.

 When my boys, who are 14 months apart (Lord help me), are sharing and using their nice words and tones with each other and I happen to stumble upon it, I go out of my way to say, “Wow boys!
 I love that you’re sharing!
 I love that you guys are best friends.”
 I take that opportunity to sort of speak into the situation what I want them to notice.
 My kids are still relatively young, so I will check back in when they are, say, 30 to let you know if any of this stuff worked or not!

 4. Don’t get overly involved.

 Having great sibling relationships is so vital to the overall health of a family.
 It is comforting as a parent to see your kids grow up to be each other’s supporters, friends, and encouragers.
 They may not ever be “best friends,” but everyone should grow up feeling like their family has their back, loves them unconditionally, and will call them out when they need it.
-Planting the seeds of this type of relationship takes work, and thoughtful parenting.
+Planting the seeds of this type of relationship takes work and thoughtful parenting.
 It doesn’t just happen.
-But if you are faithful in pursing the end goal, the harvest will be so sweet.
+But if you are faithful in pursuing the end goal, the harvest will be so sweet.